syncfusion-content/blazor-docs/blazor/datagrid/how-to/tool-bar-with-drop-down-list.md

----
-layout: post
-title: How to Create custom toolbar with drop-down list in Blazor DataGrid component - Syncfusion
-description: Checkout and learn about Create custom toolbar with drop-down list in Blazor DataGrid component of Syncfusion, and more details
-platform: Blazor
-component: DataGrid
-documentation: ug
----

 # Create custom toolbar with drop-down list

 You can create your own ToolBar items in the DataGrid.
 It can be added by defining the [`Toolbar`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Toolbar).
 Actions for this ToolBar template items are defined in the [`ToolbarClick`]